cosmos/cosmos-sdk/docs/core/app1.md

 ABCI](https://github.com/tendermint/abci) that
 simplifies application development by handling common low-level concerns.
 It serves as the mediator between the two key components of an SDK app: the store and the message handlers.
 The BaseApp implements the [`abci.Application`](https://godoc.org/github.com/tendermint/abci/types#Application) interface.
-It uses a `MultiStore` to manage the state, a `Router` for transaction handling, and `Set` methods to specify functions to run at the beginning and end of every block.
-It's quite a work of art :).

 Here is the complete setup for App1: